lililayer/CuriousSquid/README.md

 * Several tools are then available:
   - View the raw data
-  - Search for keywords in the data
+  - Search for keywords in StartingTentacle dataset
   - Check if CuriousSquid finds any related individuals listed on the Forbes website
   - Check if CuriousSquid finds related companies listed on the Fortune website
   - Search for data included in the BODACC database